axibase/atsd-use-cases/Solutions/calculated-values/README.md

-Leveraging Calculated Values to Include Many Features of the Same Data in One Visualization
+Analyzing Econometric Datasets with Calculated Series
 ===

 ![](images/FRED_logo.jpg)

-### Executive Summary
+### Summary

 Using [calculated values](../Support/Add-Calculated-Values/README.md) in the [ChartLab](https://apps.axibase.com) interface is useful for creating multiple outputs from one set of underlying data.
-[Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) supports a range of in-built functions which allow the entire range of data users to manipulate a dataset to derive the desired meaning from it.
+[Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) supports a range of in-built functions which allow end-users to manipulate a dataset to derive the desired meaning from it.

 The St. Louis branch of the Federal Reserve branch maintains FRED, short for [Federal Reserve Economic Data](https://fred.stlouisfed.org/), an open-access platform for analyzing the data collected and published by the Federal Reserve.
-One important metric tracked by FRED is the [Consumer Price Index](https://fred.stlouisfed.org/series/CPIAUCSL#0), shortened as CPI.
-The Consumer Price Index is used to track inflation by measuring the costs of goods relative to some year.
+One important metric tracked by FRED is the **CPIAUCSL** - [Consumer Price Index](https://fred.stlouisfed.org/series/CPIAUCSL#0), shortened as CPI.
+The Consumer Price
+Index is used to track inflation by measuring the costs of goods relative to some year.

 ### Problem Brief

-Using a number of functions supported in the ChartLab interface, the [following visualization](https://fred.stlouisfed.org/series/CPIAUCSL#0) can be replicated in any instance of ATSD.
+Using a number of functions supported in the ChartLab interface, the [following visualization](https://fred.stlouisfed.org/series/CPIAUCSL#0) can be replicated in ATSD.
 Explore the FRED visualization with the _EDIT GRAPH_ button by selecting the desired output.
-To learn more about how any of the metrics are calculated from the underlying data, the [following page](https://fredhelp.stlouisfed.org/fred/data/understanding-the-data/formulas-calculate-growth-rates/) provides information about the formulas used to modify the original CPI data.
+To learn more about how any of the metrics are calculated from the underlying data, the [following page](https://fredhelp.stlouisfed.org/fred/data/understanding-the-data/formulas-calculate-growth-rates/) provides information about the formulas used to modify the original series.
 A brief tutorial on data modification in the FRED interface is shown below:

 ![](images/tut-1.png)